pratheeksha63/e-commerce/README.md

 ## License

-This project is open source and available for educational purposes.
+This project is proprietary and not licensed for reuse, redistribution, or derivative works without explicit permission from the repository owner.
+For permission requests, contact the project owner via the GitHub repository.

 ---